 Driving a car in Ireland, rather than taking a bus tour, gives you the flexibility and independence to discover Ireland’s true magic, off the beaten path and in your own time.
 Just remember that driving in Ireland requires some adjustment if you are not used to driving on the left side and along very narrow country roads.
 Take your time and pull over often to breathe in the clean Irish air and stunning vistas.

 Note: We decided to rent a car with Hertz for our road trip from Belfast to Derry, Northern Ireland because it’s a company we have used before and feel comfortable with.
 Plus they had locations convenient for us.
-We actually picked up our car in Dublin and drove to Belfast and have to say that we were really impressed with the efficiency and ease of their pick up and drop off procedure and the overall service and quality of vehicle.
+We actually picked up our car in Dublin and drove to Belfast and have to say that we were really impressed with the efficiency and ease of their pick up and drop off procedure and the overall service and quality of the vehicle.

 How Many Days to See Northern Ireland?

-This Northern Ireland self driving tour is circular and it starts and ends in Belfast.
-Ideally you would spend two nights in Belfast, either split (one at the start and one at the finish) or both together at the beginning.
+This Northern Ireland self-driving tour is circular and it starts and ends in Belfast.
+Ideally, you would spend two nights in Belfast, either split (one at the start and one at the finish) or both together at the beginning.
 We then suggest stopping for an overnight somewhere halfway like Ballintoy or Bushmills.
 Finally, you would spend a night or two in Derry before returning to Belfast or going south into the Republic of Ireland.

 Belfast, Northern Ireland